-Of the total (16%) insured person and employer contributions to the social insurance system, 13% is allocated to the old-age fund, 1.81% for disability and survivor insurance (including permanent disability and survivors pensions under work injury) (see also source of funds under Work Injury), and 1.09% for administrative fees.
+Of the 16% combined insured person and employer social insurance contributions, 13% is allocated to the old-age fund, 1.81% for disability and survivor insurance, and 1.09% for administrative fees.

-Of the total (16%) insured person and employer contributions to individual account system, 11.5% of the contribution is allocated to the individual account for old age, 1.5% for disability and survivor insurance (including permanent disability and survivor pensions under work injury) (see also source of funds under Work Injury), 1.5% for administrative fees, and 1.5% to the Minimum Pension Guarantee Fund
+Of the 16% combined insured person and employer individual account contributions, 11.5% is allocated to the individual account for old age, 3.0% for disability and survivor insurance, 1.5% for administrative fees, and 1.5% to the Minimum Pension Guarantee Fund.